Welcome to ClearView Baptist Church

 1. The Lord’s Supper shall be observed at least quarterly.

-VI.
-CHURCH MEETINGS
+1. CHURCH MEETINGS

 Section 1.
 Worship Services

-The church shall meet regularly for preaching, instruction, evangelism, fellowship and for the worship of Almighty God.
+The Church shall meet regularly for preaching, instruction, evangelism, fellowship and for the worship of Almighty God.
 These meetings will primarily be on Sundays and shall be conducted under the direction of the Senior Pastor.

 Section 2.
 Special Services

-Other church services and meetings essential in the promotion of the objectives of the church shall be placed on the church calendar.
+Other Church services and meetings essential in the promotion of the objectives of the Church shall be placed on the Church calendar.

 Section 3.
 Business Meetings

-Regular business meetings shall be held quarterly at a time designated by the church.
+Regular business meetings shall be held quarterly at a time designated by the Church.

 Section 4.
-Called Business Meetings
+Special Business Meetings

 Section 5.
 Quorum